 There is more to SoCal than just Los Angeles; only slightly farther afield families can indulge in the balmy breezes of Santa Barbara.
 A hundred or so easy miles away, the seaside community is equally convenient for a day trip or weekend getaway.
 Santa Barbara is chock full of educational outings for kids and adults and a great option for a vacation in our back yard.
 Day-trippers can make it even easier by taking the Amtrak train from any of the LA or OC stations then riding Santa Barbara's downtown and waterfront shuttles—or the water taxi—to enjoy the local attractions below.

 Latest posts by Audrey

-Who doesn't love receiving gifts on birthdays?
-Rhetorical question: obviously kids love gifts, and parents love free gifts.
-That's why it's worth knowing about the many SoCal businesses that offer birthday clubs, treats, and freebies for kids on their big day.
+The sticker price for kids' birthday celebrations can be huge, but did you know there's lot of free stuff to do with kids on their birthday?
+Many SoCal businesses offer birthday clubs, treats, and freebies for kids on their big day.
 As the parent, you will need to register the birthday kids—and oftentimes yourself, too, before adding your children as family members.
 Check the age ranges on the offers below, as they vary.
 Go ahead and sign up now, and the coupons and emails will start rolling in while you are busy planning a birthday party.

 This is LA, so of course there are summer acting camps!
 And since there are different types of acting - stage acting (classical and modern), film acting, comedic acting, improv - there are also different types of acting camp.
 Acting camps are not just for children who want to study theater, though; they also increase public speaking skills and build self-confidence.
 If your child is new to the world of drama, a camp that covers many different topics can offer a solid foundation and allow your child to discovers strengths and interests.
 Other camps offer focused concentration on Shakespeare or acting for film, for example.